laurenwilner/github_training_site/_book/05_solo-workflow.md

 **Get setup for a new day of work**

+If you haven't already, you can close R Studio to simulate starting a new day.

-The first thing we need to do is make sure we are in a good place with git and
+Then, the first thing we need to do is make sure we are in a good place with git and
 GitHub:

 * Open up Bash or Terminal and navigate to the life-expectancy folder using